Twins tie team record with 8 homers in 16-7 win over Angels

 Twins: Return home and open a three-game series against the Chicago White Sox.
 RHP José Berríos (6-2, 3.39 ERA) has seven or more strikeouts in his last four starts.

-Angels: Conclude their home stand with three games against Texas.
+Angels: Conclude their homestand with three games against Texas.
 RHP Griffin Canning (2-3, 3.80 ERA), who became the second LA starter to go seven innings last Saturday against Kansas City, gets the call on Friday.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports